mardiros/tursu/README.md

 ### Creating a new test suite

-The simplest way to initialize a test suite is to run the tursu cli.
+The simplest way to initialize a test suite is to run the Turşu cli.

 ```
 uv run tursu init